krokowski0x/CrackingTheCodingInterview/README.md

 * Basic UI in terminal (later some pretty React stuff in the browser)
 * First, I'd like to do all of the solutions and testing on my own, but as soon as I get there, I would fork ES6+ folder in the [Official CtCI 6th Edition Repo](https://github.com/careercup/CtCI-6th-Edition) and submit my changes, because their solutions consist of only a few chapters and it wasn't even updated for a year.

+## Acknowledgements

+* Every question and most of the solutions here are of course intellectual property of [Gayle Laakmann McDowell](https://www.amazon.com/default/e/B004BI1ZUQ/ref=dp_byline_cont_pop_book_1?redirectedFromKindleDbs=true) who is the author of this amazing bible of technical interviews knowledge
+* Special thanks to [MPJ](https://github.com/mpj) for showing me how classes doesn't exist in JS and how to write Object-Oriented JavaScript with all this ES6 syntactic sugar